The 10 Best Trumpets

 video play icon

 This wiki has been updated 36 times since it was first published in September of 2015.
 Are you musically inspired by Louis Armstrong, Wynton Marsalis, Miles Davis, or Herb Alpert, and dream in B flat?
 No matter your preference or level of commitment, one of these trumpets will be just the instrument you need for sharing your talent with the world.
 You’ll find reliable models for everyone, whether beginner, intermediate, or professional, in a variety of finishes and price ranges.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Schilke B Series